JohnkayFundz/techstore-pro/README.md

 If you find this project useful, consider giving it a ⭐ on GitHub.

-Thanks for exploring TechStore Pro!
+Thank you for exploring TechStore Pro!